EstherAlo/DAREY.IO-Projects/Project5/Project5.md

 ## Client server

-- On mysql server Linux Client I update the server and install MySQL Client with command:
+- On mysql server Linux Client update the server and install MySQL Client with command:

 ```
 sudo apt update -y